INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Experimental Setup

 To ensure fair comparisons between different variants of the system, we run all experiments on a test dataset consisting of 10 cluttered scenes shown in \figref{fig:testexamples}.
 We generate 100 test cases by recruiting 10 participants and asking them to select a target object and give a corresponding description for each scenario.
 For a comprehensive evaluation, we split test cases into two parts: \begin{enumerate} \item \textbf{\randomtest:} Targets are selected before the participants see the clutter but are described after the clutter is shown.
 Participants therefore do not know where the target object will be located at the time of target selection. \item \textbf{\hardtest:} Targets are selected by participants after they see the clutter.
 Participants exactly know which object is challenging for the robot to grasp. \end{enumerate} As we encourage participants to choose challenging targets, \textit{\hardtest} is generally harder than \textit{\randomtest}.

-\subsubsection{Baseline}
+\subsection{Baseline}

 ~\invigorate combines data-driven learning and model-based planning.
 Given the success of deep learning, the natural tendency is to use it directly.
 We build up the baseline method based purely on learned NN modules.
-The baseline, called \textit{MAttNet+VMRN}, utilizes MAttNet \cite{yu2018mattnet} for visual grounding and VMRN \cite{zhang2019multi} for OBR and grasp detection.
+The baseline, called \textit{MAttNet+VMRN}, utilizes MAttNet \citep{yu2018mattnet} for visual grounding and VMRN \citep{zhang2019multi} for OBR and grasp detection.
 It greedily follows the output of MAttNet to locate the most probable target while following the most likely OBRs to plan the grasp sequence.

-\subsubsection{Ablations}
+\subsection{Ablations}

 ~\invigorate POMDP consists mainly of three components: interaction, belief tracking, and policy tree search.
 In ablation studies, we aim to determine their respective contribution.
-Our ablation studies include: \begin{itemize} \item \textbf{w/o interaction: } the robot never asks questions but maintains the visual history to track the belief. \item \textbf{w/o history: } the robot remembers neither visual nor QA history.
+Our ablation studies include: \begin{itemize} \item \textbf{w/o interaction: } the robot never asks questions but maintains the visual history to track the belief. \bluetxt{ \item \textbf{w/o pointing: } the robot asks questions without pointing to the corresponding object.
+The question will be generated using the critiqued captioner.} \item \textbf{w/o history: } the robot remembers neither visual nor QA history.
 The POMDP planner works on the belief estimated only by the current observation. \item \textbf{w/o visual history: } the robot remembers QA history but not historical visual observations.
 The POMDP planner works on the belief estimated by the current visual observation and QA history. \item \textbf{w/o tree search: } it utilizes a heuristic method instead of tree search.
-Concretely, we apply two-class K-Means on the expected rewards of all grasp macros to check if multiple grasp macros have similar expected rewards.
+Concretely, we apply two-class K-Means to the expected rewards of all grasp macros to check if multiple grasp macros have similar expected rewards.
 If that is the case, the robot will ask a question.
 Otherwise, it will execute the grasp macro with the max reward. \end{itemize}

-\subsubsection{Procedures}
+\subsection{Procedures}

-We conduct two experiments on the real robot using the collected dataset.
+We conduct three experiments on the real robot using the collected dataset.